GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Weapon recoil
 - different in every game
 - every weapon has a different recoil pattern that may be mastered
-- shooting in bursts or tapping will help maintaining accuracy
+- shooting in bursts or tapping will help maintain accuracy
 - crouching or going prone usually reduces it
 - moving usually decreases your accuracy while staying still makes sure your first shot is fully accurate

 ### Weapon selection
-- use the right weapon based on distance (short range: SMG, long range: sniper rifle)
+- use the right weapon based on distance (short-range: SMG, long-range: sniper rifle)
 - use specific weapons/ammunition if the AI is vulnerable to it

 ## PVP concepts